Lawrence Bittaker and Roy Norris: Shirley Lynette Ledford

 Bittaker and Norris abducted their final victim, 16-year-old Shirley Lynette Ledford, on October 31, 1979.
-Ledford was abducted as she stood outside a gas station, hitchhiking home from a Halloween party in the Sunland-Tujunga suburb of Los Angeles.
-Investigators believe Ledford accepted a ride home from Bittaker and Norris because she recognized Bittaker, as he is known to have frequented the restaurant in which Ledford held a part-time job as a waitress.
+Ledford was abducted as she stood outside a gas station, hitchhiking home from a Halloween party in the suburban Sunland-Tujunga neighborhood of Los Angeles.
+Investigators believe Ledford accepted a ride home from Bittaker and Norris because she recognized Bittaker, as he is known to have frequented the McDonald's restaurant in which Ledford held a part-time job as a waitress.

 Upon accepting the offer of a lift home and entering the van, Ledford was offered marijuana by Norris, which she refused.
 Bittaker drove the van to a secluded street, where Norris drew a knife, then bound and gagged Ledford with construction tape.

 Bittaker then traded places with Norris, who drove in an aimless manner for in excess of an hour as Bittaker remained with Ledford in the back of the van.
 After removing the construction tape from the girl's mouth and legs, Bittaker tormented Ledford: initially slapping and mocking her, then beating her with his fists as he repeatedly shouted for her to "say something", then, as Ledford began screaming, shouting for her to "scream louder".
 As Ledford continued screaming, Bittaker began asking her as he struck her: "What's the matter?
 Don't you like to scream?"

 As Ledford began to cry, she pleaded with Bittaker, repeatedly saying, "No, don't touch me."
 In response, Bittaker again ordered her to scream as loud as she wished, then began alternately striking her with a hammer, beating her breasts with his fists and torturing her with pliers both between and throughout instances when he raped and sodomized her.
 Repeatedly, Ledford can be heard pleading for the abuse to cease and making statements such as, "Oh no!
-No!" as sounds of Bittaker alternately extracting either the sledgehammer or the pliers from the toolbox can be heard on a tape recorder he had switched on after entering the rear of the van.
+No!" as sounds of Bittaker alternately extracting either the sledgehammer or the pliers from the toolbox can be heard on a tape recording he made after entering the rear of the van.
 Norris later described hearing "screams ... constant screams" emanating from the rear of the van as he drove.